-Our new, full-range model of handheld mobile computers, the BT-A700 Series, is capable of reading codes from a minimum distance of 1 in. to a maximum distance of 30 ft.
+Our new, full-range model of handheld mobile computers, the BT-A700 Series, is capable of reading codes from a minimum distance of 1 in. to a maximum distance of 10m(30 ft).
 Its impressive reading range and speed enable users to read codes instantaneously in one hand not only while standing but also while seated in a forklift.
 This leads to impressive productivity improvements.
 The combination of the first-in-class full-range camera and ultra-high-speed decoding allows instantaneous reading of barcodes even from an angle.
 The ease of on-site use has also been greatly enhanced.
 The compact body with a largest-in-class 5-inch screen offers excellent grip to allow stable one-handed operation.
 Rugged design with a tempered glass screen withstands drops from heights of 2.5 m (8.5').
 The device can also be used continuously for up to 32 hours.

 The BT-W100 Series Handheld Mobile Computer is an information terminal type model offering both one-handed operation and high visibility with a large screen.
 Its 3.5-inch large VGA LCD can display more information at a time.
-A viewing angle of 260, twice that of conventional models, enables users to recognize images and data clearly even when viewing the screen from an angle.
+A viewing angle of 260, twice that of conventional models, enables user's to recognize images and data clearly even when viewing the screen from an angle.
 Despite the large screen, the lightweight 257g body has been designed to have an easy-to-grasp round shape and center-of-gravity that directs the weight of the device naturally into the users hand.
 This makes it natural and stable to hold and allows smooth operation, even for one-handed operation.
-The device also has a battery with high energy density and proprietary power-saving control enable continuous use for 22 hours.
+The device also has a battery with high energy density and proprietary power-saving control enables continuous use for 22 hours.

 By positioning index finger support just above the center of gravity, the BT-W Series weight naturally directs itself into your hand to improve posture and reduce the risk of dropping.